-The Exam4 software is now available for Spring 2022 final exams as of November 23.
+The Exam4 software is now available for Summer 2022 final exams as of November 23.
 We will notify students via email when the Exam4 software version for Spring 2023 midterms is available.

 You must download an updated version of the Exam4 software every semester for each exam period.
 If you have midterms that use the Exam4 software, you will need to download it twice per semester: once for midterms and once for final exams.
 The Law School will notify students via email when the updated software is ready for download each semester for midterms and again for final exams.